BanguraAbdul/BanguraAbdul/README.md

 - 👋 Hi, I’m Abdul Bangura
 - 👀 I’m interested in Machine Learning, Data Science and AI in General
-- 🌱 I’m a computer science from the University of Makeni (UniMak), Sierra Leone
+- 🌱 I’m a computer science graduate from the University of Makeni (UniMak), Sierra Leone
 - 💞️ I’m looking forward to meeting new friends and learn more
 - 📫 You can contact me at 17 Old Lunsar Road Makeni City, Sierra Leone, at gmail abdulbangura023@gmail.com or +23288180366 on WhatSapp